 - Ivan saw men two emerge from the woods and walk into the parking lot just after 3:00 a.m., as he moved his car nearer to the Walgreens' doors.

 - Walgreens' neighbor, Victor Brown, saw two men set off on a grassy footpath at around 3:25 a.m. and head towards Walgreens.
-Brown's house was a four-minute walk from the mall, putting the men on course to arrive at Walgreens by 3:30 -- nearly half an hour after Ivan Sanchez saw his two men emerge from the woods.
+Brown's house was a four-minute walk from the mall, putting the men on course to arrive at Walgreens by 3:30 -- nearly half an hour after Ivan Sanchez saw his two men walk out of the woods.

 Shown police photos, neither Victor Brown nor Ivan Sanchez could identify either Ellis or Patterson as the men they saw.

 Important?
-Ivan Sanchez had a criminal case (running a red light and assaulting a police officer) settled favorably over the course of Sean's trials.
+Ivan Sanchez had a criminal case (running a red light and assaulting a police officer) that was settled favorably over the course of Sean's trials.

 Most tellingly of all,